 - 1. Entry must be the work of one individual.
 Products with more than one name in the credit line will be disqualified. - 2.
 Submit entry as a portfolio within the DVIDS Awards interface module. - 3.
 Portfolio must contain seven photo products (refer to Appendix C for product descriptions): - a.
-One news photo - b.
-One feature photo - c.
-One portrait (see Appendix C for definition) - d.
-Three photos of the candidate's choice - e.
-One photo series consisting of at least 7, but no more than 12 photos.
+One news photo. - b.
+One feature photo. - c.
+One portrait (see Appendix C for definition). - d.
+Three photos of the candidate's choice. - e.
+One photo series consisting of at least seven, but no more than 12 photos.
 Do not submit a composite layout.
-Tip: Create the photo series as a collection within DVIDS before adding the collection to the portfolio and attempting to enter the category. - 4.
+Tip: Create the photo series as a collection within DVIDS before adding the collection to the portfolio and submitting entry. - 4.
 Other requirements: - a.
 Follow entry criteria listed in Section V. - b.
 Submit only one photo series. - c.
 Photo illustrations are not authorized. - d.
-Do not submit a photojournalism product as a candidate' choice. - e.
+Do not submit a photojournalism product as a candidate's choice. - e.
 Do not submit photos from a photojournalism product if it is part of the Army Communicator of the Year portfolio. - f.
 Do not extract photos from a multimedia product or other video product and enter them as a portrait, news photo, feature photo, or any candidate's choice photo if the multimedia product or video is submitted as part of another category. - g.
 Do not submit the same photo more than once.
 Do not enter the same photo from the photo series as a portrait, news photo, feature photo, or any candidate's choice photo.
 This rule does not prevent submission of a different photo from that same operation as a portrait, news photo, feature photo, or any candidate's choice photo.
-Note, however, the purpose of the portfolio is to demonstrate one's ability to take photos in a variety of settings.
-Therefore, products from more than one operation or event earn higher scores.
+The purpose of the portfolio is to demonstrate one's ability to take photos in a variety of settings.
+Therefore, products from more than one operation or event earn higher scores. - h.
+See Appendix F for policy compliance checklist.

-F. Clark Taylor Civilian Videographer of the Year
+Category F: Clark Taylor Civilian Videographer of the Year

 - 1. Entry must be the work of one individual.
 Products with more than one person listed in the credit line will be disqualified. - 2.
 Submit entry as a collection within the DVIDS Awards interface module. - 3.
 Entry must contain four video products (refer to Appendix C for product descriptions): - a.
-One b-roll video - b.
-One video story - c.
+One b-roll video. - b.
+One video story. - c.
 Two products of the candidate's choice, either a video story, multimedia product, video spot, or one video from a video series.
-A video designed exclusively for use on a social media platform may also be entered as a candidate's choice. - 4.
-Other requirements: - a.
+A video designed exclusively for use on a social media platform may also be entered as a candidate's choice.

+- a.
 Follow entry criteria listed in Section V. - b.
-A b-roll video package may not be submitted as a candidate's choice however, a portion of the b-roll may be used to create the candidate's choice products (e.g. video story, multimedia product... etc) - c.
+A b-roll video package may not be submitted as a candidate's choice however, a portion of the b-roll may be used to create the candidate's choice products (e.g. video story, multimedia product... etc.) - c.
 Slates are not required. - d.
-Videos may contain closed captions, but they are not required.
+Videos may contain closed captions, but they are not required. - e.
+Music used in videos must be licensed through a unit subscription, or with written consent from the artist.
+This licensing information must be annotated in the DVIDS caption.
+Individual licenses are not authorized for DVIDS products and could result in the upload being taken down. - f.
+See Appendix F for VI policy compliance checklist.

-G. John T. Anderson Military Videographer of the Year
+Category G: John T. Anderson Military Videographer of the Year